-The application for admission to the Seminary and the D.Min. program, along with all other requirements, must normally be completed five months prior to the start of the first seminar in order to secure approval and have the needed time for pre-seminar reading.
+The application for admission to the Seminary and the D.Min. program, along with all other requirements, must normally be completed two months prior to the start of the first seminar in order to secure approval.
 If an applicant does not begin work toward the degree within one year of admission, a new application must be submitted.